Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Abstract

 \section{Abstract}

 To enhance the efficiency of capacity markets, many electricity markets in the U.S. are adopting or planning to implement marginal capacity accreditation reforms.
-This paper provides new insights into energy storage capacity accreditation using Marginal Reliability Impact (MRI).
-We reformulate the commonly used reliability-based storage dispatch model as an optimization problem, enabling direct calculation of the MRI from the Lagrange multipliers, rather than using brute-force perturbation analysis.
-The analysis demonstrates that the EUE is a piecewise linear function and the storage MRI retains a non-negative property across various system scenarios.
-We further explore the influence of qualified capacity (QC), storage dispatch rules, and other key factors on storage accreditation, providing practical insights for system operators.
-Additionally, comparisons of storage capacity accreditation under different reliability criteria offer valuable guidance for policymakers in setting future standards.
-Numerical results from a modified California system validate our findings and highlight several important phenomena associated with the MRI-based accreditation scheme.
+This paper studies energy storage capacity accreditation using Marginal Reliability Impact (MRI), defined here as a directional derivative of expected unserved energy (EUE) with respect to the qualified-capacity path.
+We represent the commonly used reliability-dispatch rule for storage as a linear program, which enables direct MRI extraction from dual variables instead of repeated brute-force perturbation runs.
+The reformulation shows that the EUE value function is continuous and piecewise linear and that the storage MRI remains non-negative under the adopted reliability-dispatch adequacy model.
+We also report baseline validation against the perturbation benchmark and a focused sensitivity discussion on round-trip efficiency and time-step resolution.
+Numerical results from a modified California system confirm the dual-based MRI and provide practical guidance for qualified-capacity design and storage modeling in resource adequacy studies.